Malaya Akulukjuk: Community life

 In the Pangnirtung Tapestry Studio, the first generation of artists like Malaya Akulukjuk were mostly elders that had previously lived a traditional Inuit life.
 Akulukjuk was growing up in a whaling station, and lived as a nomadic hunter during her early years.
 When she adopted her artistic career, she viewed drawing as a way to pass on her rich knowledge of the "true Inuit life" to the younger generation.
 After the resettlement, drawing was a coping strategy for Akulukjuk to fulfil her responsibility as an elder.
-In the Tapestry Studio, the weavers are usually young girls in their early twenties and they learned the Inuit past from the elders by transforming their drawings into tapestries.
+In the Tapestry Studio, the weavers are usually young girls in their early twenties and they learned the traditional Inuit past from the elders by transforming their drawings into tapestries.

-In the Inuit Quarterly, the writer states that Inuit elders produce "memory art" instead of commercial art.
+In Inuit Art Quarterly, the writer states that Inuit elders produce "memory art" instead of commercial art.
 The elders were eager to tell stories of the past and traditional lifestyles because they were afraid of losing their own identity to the western cultural invasions.
 Akulukjuk enjoyed using her imagination and memories to present Inuit life of her youth, as well as natural landscapes with tiny human or animal figures.
 Many of her drawings reconstruct traditional Inuit community life.
-In 1981, the tapestry of Malaya’s Story demonstrated that the Inuit used the whale's body to store food and make tools.
+In 1981, the tapestry of Malaya’s Story demonstrated that Inuit used the whale's body to store food and make tools.
 They also used sled dogs for transportation, and carried some weapons in their hands when they went out hunting.
-The other painting, Children at Summer Camp (1980), revealed that Inuit lived in sealskin tents during the summer.
-The young couple lives in a smaller tent that has seal skin boots drying on the poles, while the older couple lives in a bigger tent with a wooden door.
+The other painting, Children at Summer Camp (1980), revealed that Inuit lived in sealskin tents (tupiq) during the summer.
+The young couple lives in a smaller tent that has seal skin boots (kamik) drying on the poles, while the older couple lives in a bigger tent with a wooden door.
 The door indicates that the old couple has high status in their community (they are suggested to be prominent hunters) because wood is a very precious resource in the Inuit society.

 Akulukjuk's drawings also present her knowledge of land and wildlife in a practical sense.
 Some of her drawings are purely landscapes scenes of the old Inuit territories, including Spring Breakup (1995), Camp Site (1995) and Inukshuk Trail (1995).
 These landscape drawings were created at the end of Akulukjuk's life.
 The artist was eager to go back to these campsites, but she could no longer go out on the land.
 They revealed Akulukjuk's strong emotional connections and her long-lasting memories of the old Inuit lands.
 On the other hand, there are pure animal depictions such as Galloping Caribou (1994) and Playful Narwhales (1980) in Akulukjuk's drawings.
-These animals were commonly seen on the Inuit land, and they used to be the primary food resources for the survival of the community.
+These animals were commonly seen on Inuit land (called Inuit Nunangat), and they used to be the primary food resources for the survival of the community.